Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 # Why Do You Wanna Leave?
 Okay, before we talk about interviews, ask yourself (and every recruiter and hiring manager will ask you): why do you want to leave?

-Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive enough to ever take on one.
+Under normal circumstances, new hires don't work on high-impact projects immediately, and many don't survive long enough to ever take on one.
 If you're already in a rare position to lead high-impact projects, you'll likely find yourself in a worse situation at the new company.

 In hindsight, I was lucky to take on a high-visibility, top-down project shortly after joining Pinterest.
 I won't expect such luck at a future company.
 Only a few companies can offer sufficient upside for leaving: